 Since the 6th April 2022, you have been able to apply for divorce under the new law.
 The no fault divorce process is as follows:

 - Single or joint application for a divorce order made

 - 20 weeks later, and having confirmed that the applicant or applicants still wish to go ahead, the Conditional Order will be made by the court

-In total therefore a no-fault divorce will take around 6 months.
+In total, therefore, a no fault divorce timeline will take around 7 – 10 months.

 Summary of key changes to divorce law in 2022

 The Divorce, Dissolution and Separation Act 2020 was enacted on 25th June 2020 and makes amendments to the Matrimonial Causes Act 1973.
 As mentioned above, these changes came into effect in England and Wales on 6 April 2022.

 Key changes to divorce law in England and Wales being introduced are set out below: